GLOBAL MARKETS-Global shares head for worst week since 2008 financial crisis

 By Hideyuki Sano

-TOKYO, Feb 28 (Reuters) - Global share prices headed for the worst week since the darkest days of the world financial crisis in 2008 as investors braced for the coronavirus to become a pandemic and rapidly spread around the world.
+TOKYO, Feb 28 (Reuters) - Global share markets headed for the worst week since the darkest days of the financial crisis in 2008 as investors braced for the coronavirus to morph into a pandemic and derail world economic growth.

 Hopes that the epidemic that started in China would be over in a few months and economic activity would return to normal have been shattered, as new infections reported around the world now surpass those in China.